 What kind of Industries is gaining benefit from IoT?

-With the increase in technology, more and more web development firms are establishing across the globe providing full-fledged IoT services among numerous industry verticals such as:
+With the increase in technology, more and more software development firms are establishing across the globe providing full-fledged IoT services among numerous industry verticals such as:

 It seems like almost every year, there is an extreme health crisis in a developing nation.
 But what if that could be prevented?
 Wearable tech devices called “Sensor, technology, and analytics to monitor, predict and protect Ebola patients” are scaled and shipped to international aid offices worldwide.
 Such kind of devices collect all data regarding the patient, i.e. from body temperature to oxygen saturation.
 And once the data is complete, doctors can ship it to a central location, where people can track patient’s health over time.